Ebola Outbreak in Congo Prompts Border Closures and Travel Restrictions

 Key Facts

-- Ugandan authorities have tightened border controls with Congo to prevent Ebola's spread.
+- Ugandan authorities have tightened border controls with Congo, impacting cross-border trade.

-- Traders are facing significant losses and goods are reported to be rotting at the Uganda-DRC border.
+- Traders are experiencing significant losses and goods are left rotting due to the Uganda-DRC border shutdown.

 What Happened